Frequently Asked Questions

 A database is recommended for storing contact information and subscription status.
 You can use Prisma or another ORM to interact with the database.
 The system must allow users to subscribe, unsubscribe (e.g., via "STOP" keywords), and have their status managed within the application.

-This guide provides a step-by-step walkthrough for building a production-ready SMS marketing campaign system using Node.js, the Express framework, and the Vonage Messages API.
-We'll cover everything from project setup and core sending/receiving logic to database integration, security considerations, and deployment.
+Learn how to build a production-ready SMS marketing campaign system using Node.js, Express, and the Vonage Messages API.
+This comprehensive tutorial covers everything from initial setup to deployment, including database integration, TCPA compliance, webhook handling, and rate limiting strategies.

-By the end of this tutorial, you will have a functional application capable of:
+By the end of this Node.js SMS tutorial, you will have a functional application capable of:

-This system solves the common business need to engage customers via SMS for marketing promotions, alerts, or updates, while respecting user preferences for opting out.
+This system addresses the common business need to engage customers via SMS for marketing promotions, alerts, or updates, while respecting user preferences for opting out.

-We aim to build a robust backend service that powers SMS marketing efforts.
-This involves sending personalized or bulk messages via Vonage and handling inbound messages for critical functions like unsubscribes.
+Build a robust backend service that powers SMS marketing efforts.
+Send personalized or bulk messages via Vonage and handle inbound messages for critical functions like unsubscribes.

 Technologies Used: